Yemi Blaq: Early life and education

-Yemi was born to Olatunji Blaq in Ondo State, Nigeria.
-Yemi Blaq was raised in Lagos where he attended and completed his primary and tertiary education.
-He attended Adeyemi Demonstration Secondary School in Ondo, Ondo state, and he was the school’s first Head boy.
-He started acting during his high school days and continued till date.
+Yemi was born to Mr and Mrs Francis Olatunji in Ondo State, Nigeria.
+Yemi Blaq was raised in Ondo town, where he attended and completed his primary and secondary education.
+He attended the prestigious Saint Joseph's college Ondo and then went to Immaculate Heart comprehensive High School Lagos then to Adeyemi Demonstration Secondary School in Ondo, Ondo state, and he was the school’s first Head boy.
+He started acting during his primary school days and continued till date.

 Personal life and family

 Remi Ibinola is Blaq's wife.
-Remi is an excellent storyteller and writer who has contributed to various Nollywood films featuring her husband.
-His wife, according to Yemi, is the best writer in Nollywood.
+Remi is remarked as an excellent storyteller and writer who has contributed to various Nollywood films featuring her husband.
+His wife, according to Yemi, "is the best writer in Nollywood".

 Blaq and his wife met on the set of the Nollywood film Growing Up.
 It is not clearly stated when their paths crossed, but one thing eventually resulted in another, and they married in 2008, their 14th year together.
 Their son is the result of their marriage.
 Kay, as he is fondly known, was born on October 5, 2007, and is now sixteen years old.